eldmark/game-portafolio/README.md

 A full-stack developer portfolio presented as an explorable cozy room.
 Visitors can move through a stylized 3D space, interact with objects, inspect projects, read technical reasoning, and use a dedicated Recruiter Mode for a faster, traditional flow.

+## What this project demonstrates

+- Interactive SPA architecture with routed views and modal overlays.
+- Backend-driven projects, skills, experiences, analytics, and admin workflows.
+- Dockerized frontend, backend, and PostgreSQL stack.
+- Nginx-ready production deployment with support for multiple apps on the same server.
+- Clear engineering reasoning through project descriptions and dashboard analytics.

 ## 🚀 Experience Features

 - **Explorable 3D Space:** Interactive React Three Fiber room with movement, camera follow, and object prompts.